Fire

-BarcelonaTwo simultaneous fires have been raging in the regions of Segarra, Noguera, and Urgell since Tuesday afternoon.
-According to firefighters, the blazes have killed two people.
+BarcelonaTwo simultaneous fires have been affecting the regions of Segarra, Noguera, and Urgell since Tuesday afternoon.
+According to firefighters, the fires have caused the deaths of two people.
 They have also forced residents of nine municipalities with a total of more than 20,000 inhabitants to remain under lockdown.
 The Generalitat (Catalan Government) firefighters managed to stabilize the fires well into the night, allowing the nine towns to be released from lockdown.

-The fatalities were two men whom firefighters found in Coscó, in Noguera.
-The victims were in a car on a road and got out of the vehicle.
-Their bodies were found a few meters from the car by firefighters while they were extinguishing the fire, and the Mossos d'Esquadra (Catalan Mossos d'Esquadra) have opened an investigation into the circumstances of the incident.
+Firefighters confirmed yesterday that the two fatalities were two men found in Coscó, in La Noguera: both were traveling in a car and decided to get out.
+Officers located the lifeless bodies a few meters from the car while carrying out extinguishing work, and the Mossos d'Esquadra (Catalan police) have opened an investigation into the circumstances of the accident.

 The Minister of the Interior, Núria Parlon, confirmed the "saddest and most tragic news" from the command station in Guissona in her appearance announcing the stabilization of the fire.
 A "very complicated, very difficult" and "unprecedented" fire that, according to the Minister, at times "exceeded the extinguishing capacity" of the Fire Department.
 The President of the Government, Salvador Illa, offered his condolences to the families of the victims in a message on social media, where he asked the public to exercise extreme caution.